mjabali/mjabali.github.io/index.md

 I love traveling, watching movies, beer, wine and trying out new types of food.

-I'm a <a href="http://www.diabetes.org/diabetes-basics/type-1/">Type 1 Diabetic</a>, adopted, tennis player, ran a few half marathons and I love sports cars.
+I'm a <a href="http://www.diabetes.org/diabetes-basics/type-1/">Type 1 Diabetic</a>, adopted, padel player, ran a few half marathons and I love sports cars.

 This website is my canvas, a space where I paint a picture of my life and passions.
 It's a platform where I can engage with you, share my knowledge and experiences, and hopefully, provide a source of inspiration and information.